 One of the most important ways that an organization can ensure the highest level of network security and reduce cyber risk is through the implementation of a strong vulnerability management program for its operating systems and any connected network device or cloud platform.

 Firewalls that only route traffic and many antivirus software programs have been rendered obsolete.
 Hackers have found new ways to infiltrate business networks and compromise data.
 Manufacturing networks can employ an ever-growing list of vulnerability management tools across connected devices, systems, and applications to stop malicious actors in their tracks.

-Overall, the tools are intended to help create a data-driven vulnerability management solutions that not only solve the issues at-hand, but also minimize company downtime and maximize resource usage.
+Overall, the tools are intended to help create data-driven vulnerability management solutions that solve the issues at hand and minimize company downtime and maximize resource usage.

 What are network vulnerabilities, and why do they pose such a risk?

-In terms of cybersecurity and computing, a vulnerability is commonly defined as a weakness within a computer network that can be exploited by a hacker to gain entry into a network without permission.
+In terms of cybersecurity and computing, a vulnerability is commonly defined as a weakness within a computer network that a hacker can exploit to gain entry into a network without permission.
 A network vulnerability that has gone unnoticed until it is exploited and a system has been compromised is known as zero-day vulnerability.

 Vulnerabilities can present themselves in various scenarios – such as through an exploit in software that has not been updated in several months or years or through a website with weak cyber protection in the form of cross-site scripting.
-A network with users susceptible to social engineering techniques could also be considered a vulnerability that can be exploited through an email phishing scam, for example.
+A network with users susceptible to social engineering techniques could also be considered a vulnerability exploitable through an email phishing scam.

-A network’s level of overall cyber risk is increased with the presence of one or more vulnerabilities that can be exploited, for clarification.
+A network’s overall cyber risk level increases with the presence of one or more exploitable vulnerabilities.
 To exploit vulnerabilities, hackers can use various methods suited to their needs to achieve specific goals, mainly the obtaining of sensitive information and other data.

 How does one properly approach and implement a vulnerability management program for their business?